The 1.13.2 version requires Forge! I do not have time to support Rift or Fabric. I have a dozen mods and three of them are huge.

-Silent's Gems adds 32 new gemstones (12 in earlier versions) to the game!
+Silent's Gems adds 48 new gemstones to the game!
 These can be used to craft a variety of building blocks and, more importantly, tools.

 The tools are highly modular: you can build a single tool out of multiple types of gems (and other things).
 The stats of such a tool will depend on the parts used.
 After building a tool, it's appearance can be changed without changing the stats.
 Many higher tier tools also have special abilities that run on a type of energy called 'Chaos'.